GraeA85/Sprouton-Allotments/readme.md

 <br><br>
 ![Navbarmobile](assets/images/navbarmobile.png) ![navbaropen](assets/images/navbaropen.png)
 <br><br>
   * The navigation bar is present across all three pages of the Sprouton Allotment website.
 It is fully responsive and includes links to the home page, image gallery and the waiting list application page.
 The navigation bar is in a fixed position therefore always visible to the user when scrolling the page.
-This is effective UX design, preventing the user to have to scroll back to the top of the page manually, or rely on auto-scoll buttons placed on the website.
+This is effective UX design, preventing the user to have to scroll back to the top of the page manually, or rely on auto-scroll buttons placed on the website.

   * The navigation bar shrinks to a "hamburger" icon and presents the links in a drop-down menu when the website is viewed on smaller screens such as a mobile phone or smaller tablet.
 I have changed the default hamburger icon to a plant related font awesome icon, in-keeping with the page design.
 This may be against UX design as users are familiar with the default hamburger icon.
 This was confirmed in user testing, however to add interactivity to the website I decided to keep the icon and make it "beat" so users will be attracted to click it.
 The animation stops once the button is pressed.